The Game of Cycles for Grids and Select Theta Graphs: Generalized Theta graphs

+In the descriptions of winning strategies we will describe a common response to a given move as follows.

-The \textit{mirror-reverse move} is the move made by flipping the previous move over the vertical line of symmetry, and then reversing the direction of that arrow.
+The \textit{mirror-reverse move} is the move made by flipping the previous move over the vertical line of symmetry, and then reversing the direction of the newly played edge.
 An example of the mirror-reverse move is shown in Figure \ref{fig:mirror-reverse-move}.
 We note that the mirror-reverse move is only a possible response if the previous move was made on a mirrorable edge.

-As explored in Alvarado et al, continually playing the mirror-reverse move guarantees that later mirror-reverse moves will always be available.
+As explored in \cite{alvarado2021game}, continually playing the mirror-reverse move guarantees that later mirror-reverse moves will always be available.
 That is, if the mirror-reverse move would be illegal for some reason, it must be that the previous move was also in fact illegal.
-By contrapositive, this means if the previous move was legal and a mirror-reverse move exists, then the mirror-reverse move must also be legal.
 This is because mirror-reverse moves guarantee a structure that replicates direction changes on a path.

-We also define two more types of edges that exists purely within the realm of this specific proof.
-We say that two edges are \textit{paired} in the proof construction if they are the losing player's move and the winning player's specific response to that move.
+We also define two more types of edges that are used in these winning strategies.
+We say that two edges are \textit{paired} in the game if one of them is the edge played by the Winner in response to a move on the other edge by the other player.
 At the beginning of the game, two edges are paired when they are each others' reflection over the vertical line of symmetry, so all of the mirrorable edges are paired edges.

 An edge is a \textit{loner edge} if the edge is not paired.
-That is, in the proof construction the response to a move on a loner edge is not an edge on the same path.
+That is, in the winning strategy the response to a move on a loner edge is not an edge on the same path.
 At the beginning of the game, the loner edges are the unmirrorable edges.